grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/04_Octopus_Deploy_Cloud_Sign_up.md

 - Wait for it to spin up & sign in.
 - Take note of the URL

+**It can take a few minutes for your new account to be created.**

+Once spun up head over to the URL of your Octopus Deploy Instance.
+It will be the name you selected and octopus.app (for example https://techielassinc.octopus.app)

 ## Teams Setup

 In this section, we will create two teams, one called **Infrastructure** and one called **Build Servers**.